 4. Reduced employee satisfaction

 Segregated teams not only lower customer experience but also impact employee satisfaction and productivity.
 Not having the support of your team and peers, being left out, and running from pillar to post to get your work done can lead to burnout and reduced productivity.
+When collaboration is encouraged, employees feel supported and more connected to the company’s mission, leading to greater job satisfaction.
 Of course, you can replace underperforming employees, but poor culture will wear out the most important asset of your business – your employees, without whom your business might perish.
+By fostering a collaborative culture, you help retain top talent and create a more engaged and motivated workforce.

 How to provide exceptional customer service through collaboration?